-For this international programs, the Sternberg Museum requires registration and payment to be complete by May 1st, 2018.
-For accepted applications, full payment must be completed by May 1st, 2018.
+For this international programs, the Sternberg Museum requires registration and payment to be complete by May 14th, 2019.
+This includes completed payment, and delivery of the student cover letter and recommendation letter.
 Click here for information about our refunds and cancellations policy.

 Food on international trips is prepared by guides, service staff, or Museum education staff.
 During travel involving airports, students will need to pay for their own meals.
 We will do our best during international trips to coordinate with our guides and lodges we are staying in to accommodate dietary restrictions.